-Describing what makes it different is easy – the proximity of the two home stadiums.
-Tannadice Park and Dens Park are traditional football stadiums which have changed little over the years.
+Tannadice Park and Dens are traditional football locations both of which have changed little over the years.

-Sitting only 300 yards apart wedged between Sandeman Street and Dens Road it’s possible for the visiting team’s players to walk to the host stadium on any particular derby day.
+Sitting only 300 yards apart and wedged between Sandeman Street and Dens Road it’s possible for the visiting team’s players to walk to the host stadium on any particular derby day.
 From a fan perspective its also common to see a scene that is unfamiliar to most derby matches whether in the UK or abroad.
 Fans of both teams regularly mingle together socially both before and after the game.

 But it is inside the stadium when things start to change.